Luca Papp: Club career

+In July 2026, she moved to Serie A to join the Italian top-flight club US Sassuolo Calcio.

 International career

 Papp made her international debut with the national U17 team in the 2018 UEFA U17 Championship qualification against Moldova.

 Papp scored her first international goal at the next iteration of UEFA U17 Championship qualification, in her final match of this age group against Georgia.

 After making three appearances for the national U19 team, Papp made her senior international debut on 1 March 2019 against Italy.